 Kosher salt and pepper taste

-Throw everything into your food processor (or blender) and pulse a until you get your desired consistency.
+Throw everything into your food processor or blender and pulse until you get your desired consistency.
 I like it a little chunky.
 Adjust your seasoning to your liking, then scrape into your serving bowl.
 Cover very tightly with plastic wrap (you want the wrap to touch the dip) and chill for 20-30 minutes.
 Serve with tortilla chips, pita chips or veggies.